pasta articles

 I love pasta, but eat it sparingly.

 Luckily I have found a noodle substitute that I absolutely adore, and it’s even faster than boiling water.
-I learned about this technique last year in the New York Times recipes for health.

 Although I was shocked at how delicious this turned out, I was even more amazed at how easy it was to prepare.
 All you need is some summer squash, a vegetable peeler and a bowl (optional).
 Cook the noodles by quickly sautéing them with a little olive oil and Kosher salt.